Are you interested in applying for the Oman Bursary in 2024?

 What Is It?

-How Did The Trust Start?
+How Did the Bursary Start?

 Who Can Apply?

-How You Can Apply
+How to Apply

 To apply for the Oman Bursary 2024, simply complete the form below.

 To view our updated policy, go to www.sailtraininginternational.org/privacy-policy.

 If you have any questions about your data please do not hesitate to get in touch.